The-TextPYOS-Foundation/TextPYOS/README.md

-# Welcome to the TextPYOS Pre-Release branch!
+# Welcome to the TextPYOS Version Archive!

-This is where you can find Pre-Releases of the TextPYOS code, and suggest changes.
+This is where old versions of TextPYOS are stored in their raw .py format.
+Feel free to look, edit, and test them.
+(Please read the Disclaimer)

-## **DISCLAIMER:**
+## **DISCLAIMER**
-**THE VERSIONS UPLOADED TO THE PRE-RELEASE PAGE ARE NOT VERIFIED TO BE FULLY FUNCTIONAL, AND ARE POTENTIALLY UNSTABLE.**
+**These versions (Primarily, but not only, the existing pre-releases) may be unstable or have bugs.**